microsoft/FluidExamples/brainstorm/README.md

 1. Run `npm install` from the brainstorm folder root
 2. Run `npm run start:server` to start the Azure local service for testing and development
-3. Run `npm run start` to start the client
+3. Run `npm start` to start the client
 4. Navigate to `http://localhost:3000` in a browser tab

 <br />